Handicapping: Go

 Handicapping in go includes the weaker player being given an advantage by placing a number of stones before the stronger player commences, and by final points adjustment.

 Shogi

 Handicapping in shogi is achieved by removing one or more pieces from the stronger player's side.
 Shogi (Japanese chess) and many of its variants have handicaps.

 Polo

-The polo handicap is an estimation of the player's worth to his or her team.
+The polo handicap is an estimation of the player's worth to their team.
 It is an overall rating of a player's horsemanship, team play, knowledge of the game, strategy and horses.
 The difference between the total of the polo handicaps for the players on each team is then used to determine the minimum score difference for the better team to score to enable them to win.

 In polo, every player is awarded an individual handicap depending on performance.
-Handicap commissions of the national associations meet several times a year to decide players’ handicaps.
+Handicap commissions of the national associations meet several times a year to decide players' handicaps.